-Inheritance Advance is designed for people who want to get hold of their inheritance sooner for any reason – this could be to pay off current debts, free up disposable income, make home improvements, pay for education/social care costs or move house.
+Inheritance Advance is designed for beneficiaries who want to get hold of their inheritance sooner for any reason – this could be to pay off current debts, free up disposable income, make home improvements, pay for education/social care costs or move house.

 Not at all.
 There are rules that apply when there’s no Will – this is called intestacy and it sets out how much each beneficiary gets.

-There’s no set minimum for an Advance, but the maximum will be up to 60% of the assets that can be valued and will be sold.
+There’s no set minimum for an Advance, but the maximum will be up to 60% of the net assets that can be valued and will be sold.